hyperscience/ray/doc/source/ray-contribute/profiling.rst

 You can use the following GDB command to view the current stack trace of any running Ray process (e.g., raylet).
-This can be useful for debugging 100% CPU utilization or infinite loops (simply run the command a few times to see what the process is stuck on).
+This can be useful for debugging 100% CPU utilization or infinite loops (simply run the command a few times to see what the process is stuck on).ua

 .. code-block:: shell